Mobile app monetization can be tricky. Doesn’t everyone want to ultimately address the following question: “how to make money with apps”?

-What you didn’t know is that there are many more ways to make money from your app idea than just these three.
+What you didn’t know is that there are many more ways to make money from the mobile application you got developed.

 We’ve done the research and identified 6 such strategies with tools that will help you make money with apps in different ways – choose the one that best fits the nature or category of your mobile app.